FanmingL/Recurrent-Offpolicy-RL/readme.md

 | Walker2d-v2    | $\mathbf{8004} \pm\mathbf{150} ^\star$  |

-We recently attempted to combine RESeL with Transformer.
+We recently worked on combining RESeL with Transformer.
 Some of the experimental results are as follows:

 |                     | RESeL-Transformer |
 | :------------------ |:-----------------:|